developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

-In here, we will fetch the OIDC configuration from the Kubernetes API server and expose them to the internet on HTTPS using the newly acquired TLS certificate with the help of [static web server][static-web-server].
+In here, we will fetch the OIDC configuration from the Kubernetes API server and expose them to the internet on HTTPS using the newly acquired TLS certificate with the help of static web server[^12].

 ```yaml title="k8s/defaults/main.yml" hl_lines="4-5"
 -8<- "docs/codes/0008/k8s/defaults/main.yml"